current artistic collaborators

 Kate Bashore is a New York City-based lighting designer for theatre, dance, and opera.
 Her design work has been presented in New York City and regionally at theatres including: Ensemble for the Romantic Century; Royal Family Productions; LaGuardia Arts High School; The Rose Theater; Clarence Brown Theatre; Playhouse on the Square, and Brevard Music Center.
 She served as the Resident Lighting Designer for Festival 56 in Princeton, IL from 2008 until 2011.
 Kate graduated Magna Cum Laude from Wake Forest University with a Bachelor of Arts in Theatre.
 She received her Master of Fine Arts in Lighting Design from the University of Tennessee - Knoxville and was selected as the Gilbert V. Hemsley Lighting Intern in 2013.
 Kate lives in Brooklyn and is a proud member of United Scenic Artists, Local 829

-Weiji Ma is an Associate Professor of Neural Science and Psychology at New York University.
-A third-generation Chinese, he grew up in the Netherlands, where he obtained his Ph.D. in physics.
-He moved to the United States in 2002 and did postdoctoral research in neuroscience and psychology.
-His research investigates how the human brain processes uncertain information in visual and multisensory perception, working memory, and decision-making.
-He is currently teaching courses on perceptual illusions and on mathematical models of brain function.
-He continues to be mesmerized by the translation of cerebral concepts into motion and emotion.
+Weiji Ma is a professor of neuroscience and psychology at New York University.
+He grew up in Groningen, the Netherlands, where he obtained his Ph.D. in physics.
+This was followed by postdoctoral research in neuroscience and psychology at Caltech and the University of Rochester, with an emphasis on computational models.
+His laboratory investigates how the human brain deals with uncertain information in visual perception, multisensory perception, working memory, and decision-making.
+He teaches courses on perceptual illusions and on mathematical models of brain function.
+Wei Ji has been a consultant for The Brain Piece since 2014, appeared in Dance of the Neurons, and continues to be mesmerized by the translation of cerebral concepts into motion and emotion.